Acramonics/SolatronG2U/README.md

 The PCB
 -------

-As is often the case with my PCBs, you will require my `ACRM_KiCad_Libs` to provide the footprint for the 24-pin male Centronics-style connector.
-You will need a version from March 2026 or later.
+You can download a ZIP file of the Gerber files.
+If you wish to tinker with the KiCad files, as is often the case with my PCBs, you will require my `ACRM_KiCad_Libs` to provide the footprint for the 24-pin male Centronics-style connector.
+You will need a version from May 2026 or later.

 Bill of Materials
 -----------------